simplehtmldom/simplehtmldom/manual/README.md

 you don't have pip installed, install it via package manager or follow the instructions at https://pip.pypa.io/en/stable/installing/

+Make sure to also install the `redirects` plugin to allow for page redirects:
+`pip install mkdocs-redirects` or `python3 -m pip install mkdocs-redirects`.

 ## Step 2 - View the project locally

 MkDocs allows you to view the project files in a browser on your local machine: